3ximus/dotfiles/README.md

 - fonts in .fonts are mostly fonts for [powerline](https://github.com/powerline/fonts) support

-- vscode contains my user settings and keyboard shortcuts
+- vscode contains my user settings, keyboard shortcuts and a list of installed extensions (can be installed with my install script)

 - konsole contains my konsole themes and profile (lives in $HOME/.local/share/konsole)

-- inside other there is
-	- kwinrulesrc with my kwin rules (lives in $HOME/.config)
+- plasma contains my keybindings and window rules

-	- KDE_Keyboard_Shortcuts.kksrc with exported keyboard shortcuts
+- package_data contains some of my archlinux packages

 ## vim plugins